Golf Tutorials

 Step 4: Set the Extension

-With the epxoy applied, it's time for insertion.
+With the epoxy applied, it's time for insertion.
 Firmly push the extension into the butt end of the shaft.
 Use a slight twisting motion as you push it in - this helps to spread the epoxy evenly for a complete bond.
 Push it all the way in until it seats firmly.
-A small bead of epoxy might squeeze out, which is a good sign you used enough. an old cloth immediately, to wipe tis extra eoxy away.
+A small bead of epoxy might squeeze out, which is a good sign you used enough.
+Use an old cloth immediately, to wipe this extra epoxy away.

 The hard part is done!
 Now comes the waiting period.
-Stand the club upright (grip end up) in a corner and let the epoxy cure fully. this part is important because it prevents gravity from slightly pulling the unset extension and creating an uneven bond..
+Stand the club upright (grip end up) in a corner and let the epoxy cure fully.
+This step is important because it prevents gravity from causing the unset extension to shift and create an uneven bond.
 Do not touch or move the club for at least 24 hours, regardless of what the "quick-set" time on the package says.
 Give it a full day, to be safe.
-Patience here prevents a clubhead from potentially flying off mid-swing later!
+Patience here prevents a club head from potentially flying off mid-swing later!

 Step 5: Trim to Final Length & Install the New Grip

 After 24 hours (or per the manufacturer's recommendation), your club is ready for its final step.
 This sounds daunting but it isn't.
-Remember our Golden Rule of woodworking, and custom fitting “Measure twice, cut once.”
+Remember the Golden Rule of woodworking and custom fitting: “Measure twice, cut once.”
 Decide exactly how much length you want to add (e.g., 1 inch).
 Measure from the end of your original shaft line, down the plastic extension, and mark your spot with a pen.

 A Quick Note on Swing Weight

 One small thing to remember is that extending a club adds weight to the handle end, which alters its balance point.
-This change increases the club's swing weight, effectively making the clubhead feel lighter during the you swing.
-For a simple home-fitting projet this adjustment is minimal for extensions up to an inch and a half and most average golfers a won’t feel large effect..
-But its something to take into account. if you plan to extend our clubs y more than that amount you may want an expert to check that it is also swing weighted for your height and build.
+This change increases the club's swing weight, effectively making the clubhead feel lighter during your swing.
+For a simple home-fitting project, this adjustment is minimal for extensions up to an inch and a half and most average golfers won’t feel a large effect.
+But it's something to take into account.
+If you plan to extend your clubs by more than that amount, you may want an expert to check that it is also swing weighted for your height and build.

 Final Thoughts